google/temporian/docs/src/user_guide.md

 sma_14_node = tp.prefix("sma_14.", tp.simple_moving_average(node, tp.duration.days(14)))
 ```

-The `tp.glue` operator can be used to concatenate different features into a single Node.
+The `tp.glue` operator can be used to concatenate different features into a single `Node`.
 The following pattern is commonly used in Temporian programs.

 ```python
 result = tp.glue(